bermudi/conventional-commits-unofficial/README.md

 3. The type `fix` MUST be used when a commit represents a bug fix for your application.

-4. The type `spec` SHOULD be used when a commit modifies requirements, architecture, or design files (e.g., OpenSpec `spec.md` or `proposal.md` files, ADRs, or similar decision records).
+4. The type `spec` MAY be used when a commit modifies requirements, architecture, or design files (e.g., ADRs, RFCs, or similar decision records).

 5. A scope MAY be provided after a type.
 A scope MUST consist of a noun describing a section of the codebase surrounded by parenthesis, e.g., `fix(parser):`.
 The scope SHOULD be written in English.
-For AI-driven workflows, the scope `impl` is RECOMMENDED when the commit strictly implements a previously committed `spec`.
+For specification-driven workflows, the scope `impl` MAY be used when the commit strictly implements a previously defined specification.

 6. A description MUST immediately follow the colon and space after the type/scope prefix.
 The description is a short summary of the code changes.
    - It MUST be written in the imperative mood, present tense (e.g., "add feature" not "added feature" or "adds feature").